• Skip to main content

 1

-The St. Nina Mission Station is a chapel ministry of St. Athanasius Orthodox Church, which is itself a parish of the Diocese of the South of the Orthodox Church in America (OCA.)
+The St. Nina Orthodox Church is a chapel ministry (or mission station) of St. Athanasius Orthodox Church, which is itself a parish of the Diocese of the South of the Orthodox Church in America (OCA.)

 View on Facebook